nickolyamba/archiver_app_linux/README.md

-# archiver_app_linux
+Archiver app for Linux

-1. To compile the app, write "make all" in command line
+1. To compile the app, type "make all" in command line

-2. To test the app, write "make tests" in command line
+2. To test the app, type "make tests" in command line

 3. "myar -x ar12345.ar" and Linux's "ar xo ar12345.ar" extract files with the same timestamps and permissions.